 Classic mountain lodging boasts only-in-Colorado views.

 With the backdrop of national forest and an alpine lake at your front step, you’re guaranteed to have amazing scenery anywhere you choose to stay.
-Go the rustic route at Grand Lake Lodge, whose location on a hillside above the lake provides sweeping vistas, especially appreciated from the front porch swings.
 For a quintessential mountain experience, check out the many Grand Lake cabin rentals.

 Daven Haven Lodge has an onsite restaurant and 12 individual cabins nestled among pine trees.
 To be close to the action, you can’t beat Western Riviera Lakeside Lodging’s lakefront hotel property.
 Here you’ll be walking distance to town and all of its shops, restaurants and activities.
 If you’re looking for family-friendly accommodations, Soda Springs Ranch is a popular pick for its mountain- and lake-view condos and amenities like a heated outdoor pool, playground, tennis court and more.
 And for a little more solitude, Sun Valley Ranch is just northwest of town, right on the waters of Sun Valley Lake.
 Book the Bunkhouse for a party of six, or the Lodge Cabin for larger groups of 10 to 12.
 View all Grand Lake lodging listings >>

 The town of Grand Lake will keep you entertained with cultural attractions, an old-fashioned boardwalk and more.